-Try the five mile Bear Pond Loop or the 7.2 mile Pharaoh Lake trail for easy to moderate level trips.
+Try the 5 mile Bear Pond Loop or the 7.2 mile Pharaoh Lake trail for easy to moderate level trips.
 If you're looking for something a bit more challenging, head up Pharaoh Mountain.
-With an elevation of 2,557 feet, it offers the areas highest peak and sweeping views of the surrounding countryside from the top.
+With an elevation of 2,557 feet, it offers the area's highest peak and sweeping views of the surrounding countryside from the top.

-State protected Pharaoh Lake and Hoffman Notch Wilderness areas together boast over 90 miles of trails, 47 bodies of water, and over 1,200 acres —providing plenty of room to get outside and explore.
-Both areas abound with day hikes that will take you past numerous small lakes and ponds and even several geological and historical sites.
+State protected wilderness areas such as Pharaoh Lake and Hoffman Notch together boast over 90 miles of trails, 47 bodies of water, and almost 85,000 acres — providing plenty of room to get outside and explore.
+Both areas abound with day hikes that will take you past numerous small lakes and ponds, and even several geological and historical sites.

 To get a glimpse of area history, head to Rock Pond Mine and explore the remains of a former graphite mine site or take the trek to Adirondack Great Camp Santanoni near Newcomb Lake.